-India is one of the great spiritual spots on earth with its deeply devotional people, sacred rivers, mountains, and elaborate temples.
-It is the birthplace of yoga as well as other forms of Eastern spirituality including Buddhist meditation and Hindu chanting.
+Deeply devotional people, sacred rivers, mountains, and elaborate temples make India is one of the great spiritual destinations for eastern and western seekers alike.
+It is the birthplace of yoga as well as other forms of Eastern spirituality including Buddhism and Hinduism.

-Join yoga teacher and author Darren Main along with special guest teachers including Jasper Trout, and Joel Klauser on this exciting pilgrimage to foothills of the Himalayas in the holy city of Rishikesh, India.
-We will practice yoga on the banks of the Ganges river, meditate with the sadhus (Hindu mystics) and experience the sights and sounds of this ancient culture.
+Join yoga teacher and author Darren Main and special guest teachers Jasper Trout, and Joel Klausler on this exciting pilgrimage to foothills of the Himalayas in the holy city of Rishikesh, India to practice yoga on the banks of the Ganges, meditate with the Hindu mystics and experience the sights and sounds of this ancient culture.

 The River Ganges

 According to Hindus, the Ganges River is the most holy river in the world.
 All Hindus make an effort to travel to this river at least once in their lives, and it is believed that bathing in and drinking from this river can wash away bad karma.

 When you walk along her banks, it is easy to see why this river is so revered.
 You can’t help but be spiritually moved.
 It provides the perfect place to take your yoga and meditation practice to the next level.